What do we do?

 The scouts and Explorers both take part in Rowing, Pulling, Sailing, Kayaking and Canoeing, with Rafting and Stand up Paddle Boarding thrown in to mix it up a little.

-In 2018 to have our jetties and slipways renovated as part of our Building a Future Strategy, this will be a major improvement
+In 2018 we had our jetties and slipways renovated as part of our Building a Future Strategy, which is a major improvement

 We are currently working towards renovating our old HQ as a shiny new boathouse